linode/docs/docs/web-servers/nginx/flask-and-gunicorn-on-ubuntu/index.md

 1. Familiarize yourself with our [Getting Started](/docs/getting-started/) guide and complete the steps for [updating your system's software](/docs/getting-started/#install-software-updates), setting your Linode's [hostname](/docs/getting-started/#set-the-hostname) and [timezone](/docs/getting-started/#set-the-timezone).

 1. This guide will use `sudo` wherever possible.
-Complete the sections of our [Securing Your Server](/docs/security/securing-your-server/) to create a [limited user account](/docs/security/securing-your-server/#add-a-limited-user-account), [harden SSH access](/docs/security/securing-your-server/#harden-ssh-access) and [remove unnecessary network services](/docs/security/securing-your-server/#configure-a-firewall).
+Complete the sections of our [Securing Your Server](/docs/security/securing-your-server/) to create a [limited user account](/docs/security/securing-your-server/#add-a-limited-user-account), [harden SSH access](/docs/security/securing-your-server/#harden-ssh-access) and [remove unnecessary network services](/docs/security/securing-your-server/#remove-unused-network-facing-services).

 ## Copy Your Flask App to Your Linode

 After creating your Flask application in your local development environment, you are now ready to deploy it to a production environment.
 You will need to copy your local Flask application code to your Linode.
-You can accomplish this by either cloning your GitHub project to your Linode using Git or using the secure copy method to directly transfer your application files to your Linode.
+You can accomplish this by either [cloning your GitHub project to your Linode](/docs/web-servers/nginx/flask-and-gunicorn-on-ubuntu/#clone-your-app-from-source-control) using Git or by using the [secure copy method](/docs/web-servers/nginx/flask-and-gunicorn-on-ubuntu/#secure-copy-your-app-from-a-local-machine) to directly transfer your application files to your Linode.
 This section will provide steps for both options.

 {{< note >}}
 This guide's examples will transfer your Flask application files to your Linode's `/home` directory.
 If you prefer, you can store your application files in a different directory, however, ensure you run the examples using your own app's directory location.